wercker-labs/wercker-blog/source/posts/2013-06-12-Github-commit-status-API.md

 ![image](http://f.cl.ly/items/1X3F270u1Y3H2c413j3Q/Screen%20Shot%202013-06-12%20at%201.34.13%20PM.png)

-If we view the branch of this commit on GitHub you can see that hovering over the &#10003; checkmark will showcase that the build finished with a success status.
+If we view the branch of this commit on GitHub you can see that by hovering over the &#10003; checkmark will showcase that the build finished with a success status.

 ![image](http://f.cl.ly/items/0F072b3E343T312k0i1I/Screen%20Shot%202013-06-12%20at%201.31.18%20PM.png)